 Any person may complain orally or in writing to an advocate or to the Commissioner alleging that any action of a health care provider or a disability services provider is or appears to be in breach of the Code.
-If a complaint is made under this section to an advocate and the advocate is unable to resolve the complaint, the advocate must-
+If a complaint is made under this section to an advocate and the advocate is unable to resolve the complaint, the advocate must:

-- (a) refer the complaint to the Commissioner; and - (b) inform the parties concerned of that referral and the reasons
+- a.
+Refer the complaint to the Commissioner; and - b.
+Inform the parties concerned of that referral and the reasons.
+Alternatively, the Commissioner can initiate a complaint on being advised of a matter.

-Alternatively the Commissioner can initiate a complaint on being advised of a matter.
-As soon as reasonably practicable after receiving a complaint, the Commissioner must make a preliminary assessment of the complaint to decide-
+As soon as is reasonably practicable after receiving a complaint, the Commissioner must make a preliminary assessment of the complaint to decide whether to take 1 or more of the following courses of action:

-- (a) whether to take 1 or more of the following courses of action: - i. to refer the complaint to an agency or person - ii. to refer the complaint to an advocate: - iii. to call a conference of the parties concerned: - iv. to investigate the complaint himself or herself; or - v. whether to take no action on the complaint.
+- I. To refer the complaint to an agency or person - II.
+To refer the complaint to an advocate - III.
+To call a conference of the parties concerned - IV.
+To investigate the complaint himself or herself - V. Whether to take no action on the complaint